open-zaak/open-zaak/docs/introduction/open-source/public_code.md

 Contributions SHOULD conform to the standards, architecture and decisions set out in the codebase in order to pass review. | yes | [PRs](https://github.com/open-zaak/open-zaak/pulls), django best practices
 Reviews SHOULD include running both the code and the tests of the codebase. | yes | CI and manual validation required, not clearly documented yet (in handbook)
-Contributions SHOULD be reviewed by someone in a different context than the contributor. | | (some) not applicable yet Version control systems SHOULD not accept non-reviewed contributions in release versions. | yes | master branch protected, [release process](https://open-zaak.readthedocs.io/en/latest/development/releasing.html)
+Contributions SHOULD be reviewed by someone in a different context than the contributor. | | (some) not applicable yet Version control systems SHOULD NOT accept non-reviewed contributions in release versions. | yes | master branch protected, [release process](https://open-zaak.readthedocs.io/en/latest/development/releasing.html)
 Reviews SHOULD happen within two business days. | yes | no official policy, is the practice Reviews MAY be performed by multiple reviewers. | | mostly